aakifnehal/ObjectFindr/README.md

 Powered by the revolutionary TensorFlow technology, ObjectFindr empowers you with real-time visual intelligence like never before.

-ObjectFindr is currently not available on the Google Play Store and F-Droid.
+ObjectFindr is currently not available on the Google Play Store, you can download the app form Github.

 <p align="left">
 <a href="#">